NafiurSiddiqui/NafiurSIddiqui/README.md

 ###

-<p align="left">Love to build web applications and at war with bugs!
-I am one of those fellas who has "no life" and eat->code->sleep->repeat on an infinite loop until my processor shuts down.</p>
+<p align="left">Love to build web applications.
+At war with bugs.
+I am one of those fellas who has "no life". eat->code->suffer->code->sleep->repeat.
+An infinite loop until the power is drawn dead </p>

 ###